 by Tom of Travel Past 50 | Instagram

-Or, you could declaim any of the other love poems of Yeats, such as The Lover Tells of the Rose in His Heart, or The White Birds, or, if your lover happens to be blonde, For Anne Gregory.
+Or, you could declaim any of the other love poems of Yeats, such as The Lover Tells of the Rose in His Heart, or The White Birds.
+If your lover happens to be blonde, try For Anne Gregory.

 The possibilities are endless.

-Where to Stay Near the Isle of Innisfree – Stay at Castledale, a genteel guesthouse in a stone mansion surrounded by beautiful gardens and a pond.
-You’ll find a lagoon offering boat tours as well as hiking trails.
+Where to Stay Near the Isle of Innisfree – Stay at Castledale, a genteel guesthouse in a stone mansion.
+It’s surrounded by beautiful gardens and a pond.
+When you stay here, you’ll find a lagoon offering boat tours as well as hiking trails.
+How romantic!

 Explore Historic Cahir Castle in Tipperary